Saturn shines big and bright

 The ringed planet reaches its closest point to Earth.

-WAUKESHA, WI — On January 13, Saturn reaches its closest point to Earth and shines at its brightest.
-Using telescopes, binoculars, even just the naked-eye, people can enjoy a view of Saturn.
-Through a telescope, Saturn is one of the most striking objects visible in the night sky with its pale sphere set within the bright, broad set of rings.
+Tonight, Saturn reaches its closest point to Earth and shines at its brightest, easily visible to the unaided eye among the bright winter stars.
+Through a telescope, Saturn is one of the most striking objects visible in the night sky — a pale sphere set within bright, broad rings.

 The ringed planet reaches its closest point just 1 day before the European Space Agency's Huygens probe plunges into the atmosphere of Saturn's largest moon, Titan.
-So while people are looking at the bright planet, Huygens prepares for its historic, fateful trip to the surface of Titan.
+So while people are looking at the bright planet, Huygens prepares for its historic, fateful trip to the surface mysterious moon's surface.

 Close to the ringmaster